offsoc/onionplan/docs/appendixes/acme.md

 But is CAA really needed for Onion Services?

+* For the case of Onion Service impersonation (rogue operators):
   * It's way more difficult to impersonate on .onion than HTTPS.
 The way to effectively do it is to control the Onion Service keys.

   * And basically, if one controls the .onion keys already controls the descriptor and hence the `caa` fields.
+Mandatory CAA check won't prevent such attackers from getting a certificate.

   * Maybe an exception would be if the attacker is able to inject arbitrary content in an Onion Service (like injecting HTML and custom paths) in order to be able to solve a `http-01` challenge for a fake X.509 CSR.
 But even if that succeeds, the attacker could only use this certificate if also controlling the Onion Service keys and the service itself.
 And CT Logs could also play a role detecting rogue certificates.

+* For the case of rogue Certificate Authorities:
+  * Without CAA, it may happen that some rogue DV certificate issued by a rogue CA remain undetected, but this certificate will be innocuous since the .onion private key is also needed in order to serve an Onion Service application through a CA-validated TLS connection.

-* So in a first look it seems that there's no added benefit in having CAA for .onion addresses, but maybe this analysis is missing something.
+So, in a first look, it seems that:

+* There's no added benefit in having CAA for .onion addresses, but maybe this analysis is missing something.

 * What happens is that CAs are required to do CAA checking due to a CA/B requirement after [ballot 187][] was approved (see the [announcement][]).